alexmazzucca/html5-kindling/README.md

 **Kindling**
-*Starting point for website and email production*
+*Starting point for website and email development*